 Join us for the graduation ceremony on

-A celebration will follow at [Party Location] at [Time].
+A celebration will follow at 8:00 PM

-RSVP by [Date] to [Contact Info].”
+Kindly RSVP by June 1 to

 Casual High School Graduation Invitation

-“Hey friends and family,
+Hey friends and family,

-Join us to celebrate on [Date] at [Time]
+Join us to celebrate on

-We’ll have food, music, and plenty of fun!
+We’ll have food, music, and plenty of fun.

 Fun High School Graduation Invitation

-“Hats off to the graduate!
+Hats off to the graduate!

-Please RSVP by [Date].”
+Please RSVP by June 6

 College Graduation Invitation Wording Examples